The Real Reason Traveling Makes You Happy

 Saying I caught the travel bug several years ago would be an understatement.
-I discovered a joy in traveling I didn’t know I had before.
+I discovered I enjoy travel in a wayI hadn’t known before.
 Typically an anxious and tightly wound person, I feel spontaneous and free when I travel.
 My anxiety vanishes (for the most part) and I truly enjoy myself.
 I make sacrifices where I can if it means I’ll have more money and time to travel.
 Nothing gives me quite as much joy as trying new foods in exotic places; hiking a new, difficult trail; and planning the perfect week-long getaway.

-I can attest to this.
-Several years ago, I took a trip to Aruba, and though I certainly enjoyed the trip itself, I found myself most excited while planning.
+The key word in that last sentence is planning.
+Several years ago, I took a trip to Aruba.
+Though I certainly enjoyed the trip itself, I found myself most excited while planning.
 I would sit at my computer to search “best seafood in Aruba” and have visions of myself eating the best scallops I’d ever tasted by crystal-clear water in perfect, 80-degree weather.
-I wouldn’t say the trip itself didn’t stack up, but we tend to create the ideal version of things in our minds when we plan for our vacations, which stirs up excitement.
+I wouldn’t say the trip itself didn’t stack up, but we tend to create an idealized version of things in our minds when we plan for our vacations, which stirs up excitement.

 1. Relish the unexpected.

 I’m the epitome of a planner—my underlying anxiety fuels my obsessive list-making and color-coordinated calendar.
-So naturally, I tend to overschedule and over plan when I travel.
+So naturally, I tend to overschedule and overplan when I travel.
 More recently, I’ve learned how nice it can be to explore a new city for the day without any plans at all.
 You can discover places you might not find on Yelp and uncover a city’s true culture.

 2. Relax, relax, relax.

-3. Do some (food) research.
+3. Do some research.

 5. Put the camera down to enjoy your travels more.

 Don’t get me wrong—I love taking photos.
 I never go on a trip without my DSLR camera draped around my neck.
 But I’ve learned the benefit of leaving the camera at home every so often.
 On a trip to Spain several years back, I took photos constantly.
 Although I love having them as memories, I now see there are moments when I didn’t need to snap a photo.
 I don’t need a picture of my seafood paella or my feet in the sand.

-7. Pack wisely.
+6. Pack wisely.

-8. Keep your spirits high once it’s back to real life.
+7. Keep your spirits high once it’s back to real life.